krab-e/discography/README.md

   yarn start
 ```

-**_Important_**: The whole process will take almost 30 seconds because of ts
+**_Important_**: The whole process will take almost 17 seconds because of ts
-compilation, several API calls and a 15 second setTimeout() to prevent trello's
+compilation, several API calls and a setTimeout() to prevent trello's 429 Rate
-429 Rate limit error.
+limit error.